-- A. Policies, Procedures, and Expectations for workers, including HIPAA compliance and other confidentiality requirements; ethical standards, including respecting personal property; safely providing services to members; and procedures to follow when unable to keep an appointment, including communicating the absence and initiating backup services. - B. Billing and Payment Processes and Relevant Contact Information, recordkeeping, reporting, and contact information, including the name and telephone number of the primary contact person at the SHC agency, or the SDS member, and fiscal/employer agent. - C. Recognition of, and Response to, an Emergency, including protocols for contacting local emergency response systems; prompt notification of the SHC agency or the SDS member's fiscal employer agent; notification of the contacts provided by the SDS member and LCI's IDT staff. - D. Providing Quality Homemaking and Household Services, including understanding good nutrition, special diets, and meal planning and/or preparation.
-Understanding and maintaining a clean, safe, and healthy home environment.
-Respecting member preferences in housekeeping tasks and shopping. - E. Member-Specific Information only to the extent that it is necessary and is directly related to performing the tasks of household/chore services, and LCI's care manager contact information.
+A. Policies, Procedures, and Expectations for workers, including HIPAA compliance and other confidentiality requirements; ethical standards, including respecting personal property; safely providing services to members; and procedures to follow when unable to keep an appointment, including communicating the absence and initiating backup services.

+B. Billing and Payment Processes and Relevant Contact Information, including recordkeeping and reporting; and contact information, including the name and telephone number of the primary contact person at the SHC agency, or the SDS member, and fiscal/employer agent.

+C. Recognition of, and response to, an emergency, including protocols for contacting local emergency response systems; prompt notification of the SHC agency or the member's SDS employer fiscal agent; and notification of the contacts provided by the SDS member and LCI's IDT staff.

+D. Providing Quality Homemaking and Household Services, including understanding good nutrition, special diets, and meal planning and/or preparation; understanding and maintaining a clean, safe, and healthy home environment; respecting member preferences in housekeeping tasks and shopping.

+E. Member-Specific Information only to the extent that it is necessary and is directly related to performing the tasks of household/chore services, and LCI's care manager contact information.
 (The member or member's representative may provide this component of training, in whole or in part.)